r2devops/hub/jobs/aws_s3_sync/README.md

 ## Objective

 This job uses the AWS CLI (v1 for now) in order to sync files between a directory and a target S3 bucket.
-See changes between the two versions [here](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration.html){:target="_blank"}.
+It's compatible with all s3 object storage (not only AWS).

 [AWS CLI](https://aws.amazon.com/cli/){:target="_blank"} is a unified tool to manage your AWS services.
 With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.